Unslashed/unslashed-governance/README.md

 - make sure you have enough ETH to pay for gas (the whole process should take about 9214622 gas)
 - execute `npx hardhat deploy --network mainnet --index <n> --gasprice <g>` where **g** is gasprice in GWEI and **n** is the index of your account from the mnemonic (--index is optional, default is 0)

-About 9214622 gas is used for deplyoment and token transfers,\
+About 9214622 gas is used for deployment and token transfers,\
 at 100 GWEI that is 0.9214622 ETH,\
 200 GWEI: 1.8429244 ETH,\
 400 GWEI: 3.6858488 ETH

-for ganache, omitting the `--network` option or using `--network ganache` does the trick and for testnets, goerli (`--network goerli`) and ropsten (`--network ropsten`) allow to deploy on both.
+To run on ganache, omitting the `--network` option or using `--network ganache` does the trick and for testnets, goerli (`--network goerli`) and ropsten (`--network ropsten`) allow to deploy on both.

 ## Content